Fred Fox School of Music Media

 Casterede - Sonatine for Trombone and Piano - II

 University of Arizona Trombone Studio member Alex van Duuren and pianist Yelizaveta Beriyeva perform the second movement of Jacques Casterede’s Sonatine for Trombone and Piano on his Doctoral Qualifying Recital on Saturday, April 7, 2012.

 Music of Igor Stravinsky

-The UA School of Music celebrated its 5th annual Composers Festival in honor of Igor Stravinsky.
+The UA Fred Fox School of Music celebrated its 5th annual Composers Festival in honor of Igor Stravinsky.
 Each year, the school chooses one world-renown musical composer to be the focus of festival.
 This year’s selection was Stravinsky, in honor of the 100-year anniversary of his most famous

 This is Jeff Haskell’s composition “Wooloomooloo Overserved” performed at the International Trumpet Guild Conference in Sydney, Australia in July, 2010.
 It features Jason Carder, Glen Gross, Jeff Haskell and the University of Arizona Trumpet Ensemble (Edward Reid, professor and director).